Table of Contents

 Use this checklist:

-- Ask how they fit torso length
+- Ask how they engineer torso fit

 - Request stretch & recovery test data

-- Confirm jumpsuit samples in their portfolio
+- Check real jumpsuit samples

-- Demand fit testing before bulk
+- Confirm fit testing process

-If a factory treats jumpsuits like leggings, walk away.
+🚫 If a factory treats jumpsuits like leggings → walk away

 FAQs